 Even with some of the country’s highest rents, Manhattan continues to attract large crowds, and the majority are well-educated renters.
 It’s perhaps the living goal of a generation that does not like boundaries and stereotypes and looks for inclusive live-work-play environments that are worth paying an extra dollar for.
 Like it or not, premium pricing comes with the package.

-It’s no secret that places like the Financial District or SoHo come with some really high price tags, but they also feature high-paying jobs in finance and law and amenities aplenty.
+It’s no secret that places like SoHo come with some really high price tags, but they also feature high-paying jobs in finance and law and amenities aplenty.
 The median household income in the 10005 ZIP Code, where 67% of area residents are Millennials, is approximately $150,000.
-Meanwhile, rental rates for studios in FiDi start somewhere around $3,000 per month.
+Meanwhile, rental prices for FiDi apartments start somewhere around $3,000 per month for studios.

 Millennials Follow the Jobs Trail, Helping Reshape Urban Cores in the Process